The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

 Personally, I use BitDefender to keep both my PC and smartphone safe.
-Even the free version (shown to the left) gives me piece of mind that something is watching out for any malware that might infect my system.
+Even the free version (shown to the left) gives me a piece of mind that something is watching out for any malware that might infect my system.

 There’s a whole world of apps out there besides what we’re used to seeing on the Google Play Store.
-Hopefully this tutorial will help you go out and see what you can find.
+Hopefully, this tutorial will help you go out and see what you can find.
 If you come up with any questions, leave them in the comment below and I’ll do my best to answer them.

 My question to you: What is the first app that you’re going to sideload to your device?
 Let me know!